apps-for-linux/apps-for-linux.github.io/src/content/blog/equibop.md

 ---
 title: "Equibop"
+description: |
-summary: "Equibop is a fork of Vesktop."
+ "Equibop is a fork of Vesktop."
 date: 2025-06-25T01:23:00Z
 categories: ["Network"]
 authors: